Mental Health Therapy in New York

 In Person

-Hannah Johnson is a Clinical Social Worker/therapist, providing both online and in-person sessions.
-Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Hannah has experience working with Bisexual People, Gay People, Lesbians, Nonbinary People, Queer People, Racial Justice Advocates, and Transgender People.
-Hannah is in-network with insurance providers including Anthem and BlueCross BlueShield.
-They accept Bank transfer, American Express, and Cash, and may offer sliding scale payment options to help with the cost of treatment.
+Salina Felice-Ballensweig is a Clinical Social Worker/therapist, providing both online and in-person sessions.
+Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Salina has experience working with Gay People and Lesbians.
+They accept Cash, Check, and Paypal.
 Get in touch to see how therapy can fit your goals and schedule.

 Online